xc-jp/purescript-protobuf/README.md

             _ -> fail "Missing required width or height"
 ```

-Or we might want to use some of the
+Or we might want to use `parseMaybe`, one of the
-convenience parsing functions exported by `Protobuf.Library`, like `parseMaybe`.
+convenience parsing functions exported by `Protobuf.Library`,
+for more fine-grained validation:

 ```purescript
         width <- parseMaybe "Missing required width" (unwrap rectangle).width